 - Community Groups should emerge naturally from discussions and needs within the community.
 The focus, scope and objectives of the group are ideally identified via open discussion on the IIIF-Discuss email list.

-- Community Groups can be formed as needed by sending a lightweight statement of the topic, scope, and objectives of discussion for the proposed Community Group to the IIIF Community and Communications Officer.
+- Community Groups can be formed as needed by sending a lightweight statement of the topic, scope, and objectives of discussion for the proposed Community Group to the IIIF staff at firstname.lastname@example.org.
 Proposals will then be assessed by the IIIF Coordinating Committee.